-She moved to Edinburgh with her husband in 2004 and a couple of years followed where she had beautiful baby daughter, quit her media job and re-trained as a jeweller at the Leith School of Arts to fulfil her dream to design and make jewellery.
+She moved to Edinburgh in 2004 with her husband and daughter Fleur was born shortly thereafter.
+Christelle then quit her media job and re-trained as a jeweller at the Leith School of Arts to fulfil her dream to design and make jewellery.
 Having moved into her teacher’s workshop at The Drill Hall in Leith with a couple of fellow students, she practiced her skills with silver and experimented with ideas, and became a resident of the pioneering Precious Metals Workshop.
 Over the years she has created numerous one-of-a-kind pieces, gradually including more gemstones as she developed her stone-setting skills.
 In 2014, she studied CAD design in Glasgow and set up her jewellery business with her debut collection of fine jewellery, Renaissance.

 ‘My job as a writer and presenter was creative yet I had this yearning to create something with my hands, something more primitive than intellectual.
 I remember clearly the day I knew I was going to be a jewellery designer after a random visit to an independent designers shop in Islington, London.
 On impulse I bought an amazing silver and gold shell necklace; it was an epiphany.
 As I held it I knew that was what I wanted to do.
 I was moving to Edinburgh a month later and on arrival I applied to a jewellery making course at the Leith School of Arts – my journey had begun.